 The information is shared between all the server instances that

 are members of the replication group, so information on all the

 group members can be queried from any member.

 Table 17.1 replication_group_member_stats

 The name of the Group Replication channel.

-Indicates the number of transactions that did not pass the conflict detection check.
+The number of transactions that did not pass the conflict detection check.

-Indicates the current size of the conflict detection database (against which each transaction is certified).
+The current size of the conflict detection database (against which each transaction is certified).

-Shows the transaction identifier of the last conflict free transaction checked.
+The transaction identifier of the last conflict free transaction checked.